Articles From the Team

 So, you are left with one feasible option which will get you the result you want - use a recruitment agent.
 That's what we're here for!
 Finding a job for our candidates, ie you, is what we spend every day doing.
 We are experts in recruitment, let us take the hard work, the worry and the uncertainty out of the process for you, because when you get that interview for your dream job, you will need all your time and energy to prepare (with our guidance and assistance of course), so don't exhaust yourself with all the leg work at the beginning of the process, when experts like us are on hand to assist, save your energy for that all important interview.

-Therefore, make the right decision and start your job search the sensible way – call me, Tracy Harris at BCL Legal, in strict confidence on 0121 2301023.
+Therefore, make the right decision and start your job search the sensible way - call BCL Legal, in strict confidence on 0121 2301023.
 I place solicitors and legal executives into commercial law firms across the South Midlands, Thames Valley and Home Counties regions in a wide range of disciplines.

 I look forward to speaking to you soon!